kifferltd/open-mika/README.md

 under the 'release' directory with the same name as your platform, e.g.
 'release/pc'.
 This contains the binary files needed to run mika;
-'bin' contains the executable, while 'lib/mika' stores java classes (wre.jar) plus some properties and resources.
+'bin' contains the executable, while 'lib/mika' stores java classes (e.g. mcl.jar) plus some properties and resources.
 The command line of mika works pretty much like the Sun/Oracle one, for example calling
 ```./release/pc/bin/mika -cp .
 HelloWord```
 causes HelloWorld.class to be executed .
 More info on mika's commandline can be found in doc/COMMAND_LINE.txt